clstoulouse/motu/README.md

 __Parameters__:

 * __token__ [1] : Used to secure this action.
-The token configured in the motuConfiguration.xml file which allowed the execution of the refresh
+The token configured in the motuConfiguration.xml file which allowed the execution of the refresh.
+See this section for [the token configured](#refreshCacheToken)
 * __configServiceNames__ [1] : [all,onlyauto,$configServiceNames] 3 options to tune how the cache will be resfreshed.
    * __all__ [1]: Refresh all the config service immediately.
    * __onlyauto__ [1]: Refresh only the config service which enable the automatic refresh immediately.